 Taxi cabs circled City Hall last Friday, blocking streets and honking their horns to protest a spreading lawlessness in Seattle.

 In the city, taxis alone are permitted to pick up people hailing rides.
-However, the city admits enforcement of their illegal competition is almost non-existent, whether it be for-hire drivers, private cars, or especially upstart ride-share companies.
+However, the city admits enforcement of their illegal competition is almost non-existent, whether it be for-hire drivers, private cars, or especially upstart "ride-share" companies such as Uber and Lyft.
 Taxis claim they’re the only ones following the rules, and it’s killing their business.
 Their competition says taxis are losing because other options offer better service.

 The taxi industry is itching for the debate.
 However, they’ll have to wait a while longer, as Council President Sally Clark says the presentation will now be delayed until September.
 The study’s researchers need more time to compile their findings, she said.

 As recently as two months ago, July 31st was named as the date new regulations would be proposed for Seattle’s commercial vehicles.
 Clark now says it’ll be later this year, but wouldn’t firm up a specific timeframe.
 “This is one of the most complicated issues I’ve worked on,” said Clark.
 “No one’s happy with the current situation.”